Glossary of Facilities Manual Terms

 compensable delay.
 A delay in the completion of the work beyond the expiration date of the contract time and caused by the gross negligence or willful acts of the University, its employees, or the University's Representative.
 Compensable delays may entitle the contractor to an adjustment of the contract time and the contract sum.

 construction.
 The act, art, or business of moving, demolishing, installing, or building a structure, facility, or system according to a plan or by a definite process.
 Construction consists of the application of any of these techniques to physical plant facilities such as structures, utilities, excavations, landscaping, site improvements, drainage systems and roads, and additions, deletions, or modifications of such facilities.
-Exterior and interior painting of new structures is a form of construction.
+All painting, regardless of whether exterior or interior painting of either new or existing structures is a form of construction.

 construction contract.
 The executed Agreement between the contractor (or contractors) and the University that sets forth the work required to construct a project, the contract time, liquidated damages, the contract sum, and the contract documents.